-Elon Musk Says Tesla Cars Will Soon Be Able to Steer and Parallel Park Themselves
+Elon Musk Says Tesla Cars Will Soon Be Able to Steer and Parallel Park Themselves The final barrier is making sure the software can decipher badly marked roads at dusk, he tweeted.

 For a man deeply concerned about the proliferation of artificial intelligence, this one seems a tad ironic, but here it is regardless: Elon Musk said that Tesla cars will soon be ready to steer and parallel park themselves.